Last Updated: May 09, 2016 6:04 PM

 When To Draft IDPs

 Another common question is “when should you draft IDPs?”
 As a rule of thumb, it is ideal to fill out your top spots on offense before adding defensive players to your roster.
-In other words, never pass up a star running back or wide receiver to draft a stud linebacker like Patrick Willis.
 I tend to scoop up two starting running backs, two receivers, one tight end and a good backup at running back and receiver before targeting IDPs.
 So that usually brings me to round 8 before drafting my first IDP, which is always the best available linebacker.

 Bad Offensive Teams Can Be Your Friend